tahaaa22/CLI-calculator/README.md

 ### 📌 Method 1 — Install with Make (if you have Chocolatey)

 > Recommended if you have Chocolatey installed.
-Install Make via Chocolatey:
+Install Make via Chocolatey in an elevated windows powershell (Administrator):

 ```
 choco install make